alistairgrenyer/langdoc/README.md

 -   **Parse the repository and build embeddings:**
     ```bash
-    python cli.py parse --path /path/to/your/repo
+    langdoc parse --path /path/to/your/repo
     ```
 -   **Generate documentation:**
     ```bash
-    python cli.py doc --path /path/to/your/repo --output-dir project_docs
+    langdoc doc --path /path/to/your/repo --output-dir project_docs
     ```
 -   **Ask questions about the code:**
     ```bash
-    python cli.py ask "How does the authentication work?" --path /path/to/your/repo
+    langdoc ask "How does the authentication work?" --path /path/to/your/repo
     ```
 -   **Refresh this README:**
     ```bash
-    python cli.py readme --path /path/to/your/repo
+    langdoc readme --path /path/to/your/repo
     ```